 Police responded to citizens prompting the removal of the video, explaining that law enforcement had “no control” over the video’s proliferation on the internet.
 Reportedly, it took Facebook two weeks to authorize the content’s removal.

-Keiana Herndon, a young mother from Little Rock, Arkansas, was live streaming on Facebook when she suddenly collapsed and died.
-In the stream, Keiana can be seen singing and conversing with viewers... until she drops the phone.
-The stream continues for another 30 minutes after the collapse.
-“I haven’t seen the video," said her father.
-"I don’t have the strength right now.”
+On December 28, 2016, 25-year-old Keiana Herndon from Little Rock, Arkansas, was live streaming on Facebook when she suddenly collapsed.
+In the stream, the mother of two can be seen singing and conversing with viewers until she drops the phone.
+The stream continues for another 30 minutes after her passing, capturing a black screen and the sounds of her infant crying in the background.

-Antonio Perkins, 28, was recording himself and a group of other people in front of a row of houses in Chicago's west side when someone suddenly opened fire.
-The Facebook Live video appears to show Perkins's death.
-He was later found face down in a vacant lot with gunshot wounds to his neck and head.
-Though he was taken to the hospital, Perkins was pronounced dead.
+On June 15, 2016, Antonio Perkins, 28, was recording himself and a group of other people in front of a row of houses in Chicago's West Side when an unknown assailant suddenly opened fire.
+The Facebook Live video appears to show Perkins's death, and investigators considered the attack to be gang-related.

 The video, which had thousands of shares before being removed, did not initially violate Facebook company policy.